 Do Adjustable Beds Come Pre-Assembled?

-For most models, your adjustable base will arrive pre-assembled.
-The assembly process entails attaching the retainer bars, the legs, and other small attachments as necessary.
-The required tools will be included if needed.
 The weight of the base will vary based on the size of the bed and the model.
 For people that are unable to lift heavy items, or just don’t have a helping hand, consider taking up a delivery service that includes set-up in your room of choice.

 Should I Get a Special Mattress for an Adjustable Bed?

-When you buy an adjustable bed, chances are you will need a new mattress.
-You want to make sure the mattress is able to withstand the folding and bending required for an adjustable bed.
 This is a drawback considering you will have to get rid of a mattress you already have.
 Fortunately, many companies will remove the old mattress and bed for free, which should help avoid the problems of having to dispose of an old bed.

-Will the Adjustable Beds be Compatible with My Own Headboard or Footboard?
+Will the Adjustable Beds Be Compatible with My Own Headboard or Footboard?

 Sure.
 Most adjustable beds will accommodate a footboard and a headboard.
 In fact, many models feature brackets where you can install your footboard or headboard rather easily.
-Otherwise, you may opt to get a floating headboard, or simply place the adjustable bed inside your existing bed frame.

 Does Medicare Cover the Cost of an Adjustable Bed?